 A good trade-off between the number of entries in the index and the amount of index overlap can be achieved by selecting an appropriate trajectory splitting strategy.
 However, comparing the results of the simple temporal splitting strategy (Section VIII-A) and MergeSplit (Section VIII-C), we find that volume minimization did not significantly improve performance for S7, and led to worse performance for S6.
-In Figure 13, we plot the total hypervolume vs. M for the Galaxy-1M (S6) and the Random-1M, 3M, and 5M $\alpha = 1$ (S7) datasets.
-M=1 refers to placing an entire trajectory in a single MBB, and the maximum value of M refers to placing each individual line segment of a trajectory in its own MBB.
-For the static temporal splitting strategy, M=34 leads to the best performance for the Galaxy-1M dataset (S6), whereas this value is M = 30 for MergeSplit.
-The total hypervolume of the MBBs in units of kpcGyr for the static temporal grouping strategy at M=34 is $3.6\times10^7$ , whereas for MergeSplit at M=30, it is $1.62\times10^7$ , or the MBBs require 55% less volume.
+In Figure 17, we plot the total hypervolume vs. m for the Galaxy-1M (S6) and the Random-1M, 3M, and 5M $\alpha=1$ (S7) datasets. m=1 refers to placing an entire trajectory in a single MBB, and the maximum value of m refers to placing each individual line segment of a trajectory in its own MBB.
+For the static temporal splitting strategy, m = 34 leads to the best performance for the Galaxy-1M dataset (S6), whereas this value is m = 30 for MergeSplit.
+The total hypervolume of the MBBs in units of kpc3Gyr for the static temporal grouping strategy at m=34 is 3.6×10^7 , whereas for MergeSplit at m=30, it is 1.62×10^7 , i.e., 55% less volume.
 Due to the greater volume occupied by the MBBs, index overlap is much higher for the static temporal splitting strategy.
-Figure 14 (a) plots the number of overlapping line segments vs. M for S6 with d = 5.
-From the figure, we observe that independently of M, MergeSplit returns a greater number of candidate line segments to process than the simple temporal splitting strategy.
+Figure 18 (a) plots the number of overlapping line segments vs. m for S6 with d=5.
+From the figure, we observe that independently of m, MergeSplit returns a greater number of candidate line segments to process than the simple temporal splitting strategy.
 MergeSplit attempts to minimize volume; however, if an MBB contains a significant fraction of the line segments of a given trajectory, then all of these segments are returned as candidates.
-The simple temporal grouping strategy has an upper bound (r) on the number of segments returned per overlapping MBB and thus can return fewer candidate segments for a query, despite occupying more volume in the index.
-For in-memory distance threshold queries, there is a trade-off between a trajectory splitting strategy that has an upper bound on the number of line segments per MBB, and index overlap, characterized by the volume occupied by the MBBs in the index.
-This is in sharp contrast to other works that focus on efficient indexing of spatiotemporal objects in traditional out-of-core implementations where the index resides partially in-memory and on disk, and therefore volume reduction to minimize index overlap is necessary to minimize disk accesses (e.g., [23]).
+The simple temporal grouping strategy has an upper bound (r)on the number of segments returned per overlapping MBB and thus can return fewer candidate segments for a query, despite occupying more volume in the index.
+For in-memory distance threshold searches, there is a trade-off between a trajectory splitting strategy that has an upper bound on the number of line segments per MBB, and index overlap, characterized by the volume occupied by the MBBs in the index.
+This is in sharp contrast to other works that focus on efficient indexing of spatiotemporal objects in traditional out-of-core implementations where the index resides partially in-memory and on disk, and therefore volume reduction to minimize index overlap is necessary to minimize disk accesses (e.g., [36]).